markround/tiller/docs/quickstart.md

         env_db_hostname: db.staging.example.com
 ```

-In addition to declaring a global default for `env_db_hostname`, this also sets a default for the `target` value - this has the effect of ensuring this template is generated in every environment, and saves a bit of redundancy so we don't have to set this value multiple times.
+In addition to declaring a global default for `env_db_hostname`, this also sets a default for the `target` value of the `db.erb` template - this has the effect of ensuring this template is generated in every environment, and saves a bit of redundancy so we don't have to set this value multiple times.

 We then specify an empty "development" environment as we've specified everything we need for this environment already: We have a default value for the database hostname, the template will be generated, and we can override the default by setting an environment variable.